A fermented sauerkraut recipe with directions for optional home canning.

 It is a simple matter to can it so you can store it on the shelf.
 You can also just place the jars in the fridge.

-Weight out 5 pounds and mix in 3T salt.
+Weight out 5 pounds and mix in 3Tablespoons salt.
 Mix well.

-Allow cabbage to rest 1 hour.
+Allow cabbage to rest for about an hour.
 Until wilted and slightly juicy.

 Pack tightly into containers.
 Add one layer, press down tightly.
 Add another layer, press down tightly.
 Continue until all cabbage is used.